Enriqueta García Martín: Marriage

-While residing in Cárdenas as an adult, García would meet lawyer and landowner Francisco E. Cazañas, of another prominent Matanzas family who owned many landholdings and agricultural industry interests.
+While residing in Cárdenas as an adult, García would meet landowner Francisco E. Cazañas, of another prominent Matanzas family who owned many landholdings and agricultural industry interests.
 Cazañas inherited a large Cárdenas property in 1890, and met García upon his relocation to the area from New York.
 The couple wed on April 30, 1894 and, in accordance with Spanish naming customs, after their marriage García was known as Enriqueta García Martín de Cazañas, or, more simply, Enriqueta García Cazañas.
 The marriage was significant due to Cazañas, having been born in New Rochelle, New York, holding dual citizenship with the United States and Cuba, and being descendant of the Castilian Peraza family through his father, Francisco José Cazañas y Peraza (sometimes recorded as Francis), an agriculture estate landowner in New Rochelle.
 García herself received American citizenship after her marriage to Cazañas and would subsequently travel with an American passport.

-The couple became moderately significant figures during the Spanish-American War following the destruction of several of their plantations in Santa Clara, Cuba by Spanish troops.
+The couple became a public and legal focal point during the Spanish-American War following the destruction of several of their plantations in Santa Clara, Cuba by Spanish troops.
 They had been under suspicion from the Spanish armed forces due to each of their respective family ties to various independence figures, with García's brother being Insurgent leader Félix García y Martín and Cazañas's relation to the pro-Independence branch of the Peraza family based in Cuba.
 One of their properties in Sagua was destroyed by the Spanish in March 1896.
 Francisco Cazañas was subsequently arrested on February 13, 1897, by Spanish troops and held for over three weeks while their other properties were searched and damaged with five being burned.
 This sparked an international diplomatic incident between Washington D.C. and Madrid due to the couple's American citizenship and social status, resulting in wide coverage by American media including the Los Angeles Express, The Cedar Rapids Gazette, The Evening Journal, The Baltimore Sun, The Boston Globe, and The New York Times.
 This arrest as well as the damage to the Cazañas-García properties would result in the couple's postwar claims to the Spanish Treaty Claims Commission.

 The couple frequently traveled to the United States and would resided in their New York property during the duration of the war following Cazañas' release.
 There are surviving records of visits to New York City (1892, 1897) and New Orleans (1898).
 The couple had three sons, the eldest of which, Enrique, they would arrange to have educated in the United States and reside in Nashville and Winter Park.